 What was I looking for this month?
 The word that would encompass being open and disciplined?
 I am not sure I found a word that fits both … I could use balance but meh that’s one of those overused words.
 I need something with a beautiful edge to it.
 Perhaps in essence it is about truth.
 Satya.
 Isn’t this a beautiful word.
 Yes, this is the word I have been practicing living this month.
 Moving in a truthful way with discipline.

 Seeing discipline in this way is exactly the kind of discipline I want to be accountable to.
 One that derives it’s source from being true.
-Continue reading “May, 2019, Working with Truth.”
+Continue reading “May, 2019, Truth.”

 ‘Live in each season as it passes; breathe the air, drink the drink, taste the fruit, and resign yourself to the influence of the earth.’ – Henry David Thoreau